rnevius/dotfiles/README.md

 # dotfiles

-Personal dotfiles and configuration instructions to hedge against the fallout from a Macbook explosion.
+Personal dotfiles and configuration instructions to hedge against the fallout from a MacBook explosion.

 ## Configuring Neovim